 Music: West Virginia University is fully accredited by the National Association of Schools of Music, an organization of schools, conservatories, colleges, and universities with approximately 628 accredited institutional members.
 It establishes national standards for undergraduate and graduate degrees and other credentials for music and music-related disciplines, and provides assistance to institutions and individuals engaged in artistic, scholarly, educational, and other music-related endeavors.
 The music education program is fully accredited by the Council for the Accreditation of Educator Preparation and the West Virginia Department of Education, and the music therapy program is fully accredited by the American Music Therapy Association.

-Theatre and Dance: West Virginia University is one of 193 institutions accredited by the National Association of Schools of Theatre (NAST).
-Founded in 1965, NAST is an organization of schools, conservatories, colleges, and universities that establishes national standards for undergraduate and graduate degrees and other credentials for theatre and theatre-related disciplines, and provides assistance to institutions and individuals engaged in artistic, scholarly, educational, and other theatre-related endeavors.
+Theatre and Dance: National Association of Schools of Theatre (NAST): All BA, BFA, and MFA majors in theatre are accredited by NAST.
+Founded in 1965, NAST is an organization of 186 schools, conservatories, colleges, and universities that establishes national standards for undergraduate and graduate degrees and other credentials for theatre and theatre-related disciplines, and provides assistance to institutions and individuals engaged in artistic, scholarly, educational, and other theatre-related endeavors.